hanCodeHub/graph-router/src/README.md

 # Shortest Path On A Graph

 ### Program entirely written in Java (JDK 11)
-_*No frameworks or libraries were used_
+_No frameworks or libraries were used_

 ### Description

 **Purpose**

 This is a program developed as a term project for MET CS 526 at Boston University.
-The goal is to use heuristic algorithms to find the shortest route between nodes from any node to node Z.
+The goal is to use heuristic algorithms and Java data structures to find the shortest route between nodes from any node to node Z.

 Provided are input files that contain:
 * matrix of each node mapped to adjacent nodes and their distance from each other.